Puerto Escondido Oaxaca State, Mexico Travel Guide

 ATMs are available inside banks (Banorte, BBVA, HSBC, Santander).
 For security, use ATMs inside banks or major stores.
 Fees apply, so consider withdrawing larger amounts less often.
 Credit and debit cards are at most mid-range and upscale establishments.
 Smaller businesses and street vendors often need cash.

-These ranges consider accommodation, meals, and local transport.
+These ranges consider accommodation, meals, and public transport in the area.

 Hospital General de Puerto Escondido is a public hospital.
 Private clinics (Hospital Sur, Clinica Angel del Mar) offer higher care but need upfront payment.
 Pharmacies are abundant.
 Tap water is generally not safe for drinking.